Gaston900/PSArcadeClassic/README.md

 # PSArcadeClassic+
 What is PSARCADECLASSIC+?

-It's called Project Shadow Arcade Classic+, it's a project that started at the beginning of this year 2022, a version 0.245 [ARCADE64] is being used as a base system, but in reality it started with a version 0.215 [The project was used as a base system PSMame Plus Metal Slug Forever Special Edition], but it was decided to drop this version due to several various problem situations that became more complicated as it progressed adding new roms to the system, because modern codes had to be downgraded and in order to be able to convert them so that were compatible with the version.
-0.215, these source codes are still being preserved as a lot of progress has been made and will locate it in docs/Source Code [Version Old]/PSArcade Classic+ 2.0.7z, it can be compiled for the Windows XP operating system.
+It's called Project Shadow Arcade Classic+, it's a project that started at the beginning of this year 2022, currently a version 0.245 [ARCADE64] is being used as a base system.

-This project is focused on merging the Arcade64 + HBMame system, The main thing has started by updating the Roms Sets from version 0.245 - 0.260, then it continued with a total cleaning of the roms thus eliminating hundreds of useless roms or .chd and unnecessary and thus to be able to generate a collectible edition and in this way a single version will be published.
-So that we can leave the roms system much lighter for our hard drive.
+This project is focused on merging the Arcade64 + HBMame system, it has started by updating the Roms from version 0.245 - 0.260, then it was followed by a total cleaning of the roms, thus eliminating hundreds of useless or .chd and unnecessary roms and thus being able to generate a collectible edition and in this way a single version will be published.
+So that we can leave the rom system much lighter for our hard drive.

-I am only giving support for the Windows XP, Windows 7, Windows 8, Windows 10 and Windows 11 operating systems, for the 86/64 bit cpu of the compatible microprocessors.
+I am only supporting the operating systems, Windows 7, Windows 8, Windows 10 and Windows 11.

-This way you will be able to enjoy all the arcade systems in a single version, including all the hacks that currently exist.
+So you can enjoy all the arcade systems in a single version, including all the hacks that currently exist.

 Games that have not been included:
 ----------------------------------